Gord the Rogue: Publication history

-Appelcline explained that since Gygax retained the rights to Gord when he started New Infinites, "Now, he licensed Greyhawk from TSR and started writing new books.
+Appelcline explained that since Gygax retained his rights to Gord when he started New Infinites, "Now, he licensed Greyhawk from TSR and started writing new books.
 The first was Sea of Death (1987), and it quickly hit bestseller lists.
 Over the next years, the success of the Gord novels would continue, and they would be the main thing keeping New Infinities in business.
 As a result, Gygax would spend most of his time at New Infinities working on books rather than RPGs."
 Appelcline noted that "Gygax's Gord the Rogue appeared a few times after New Infinities disappeared, once in White Wolf 's Pawn of Chaos: Tales of the Eternal Champion (1996) and once in Paizo Publishing's Dragon Magazine #344 (2006).
 Some of his stories were also reprinted by Troll Lord Games and Paizo Publishing."
 Appelcline also noted that in 2006 "Troll Lord Games revealed that they had licensed Gygax's Gord the Rogue novels, previously published by TSR and New Infinities Productions.
 The first, Tale of Old City (2008), would unfortunately be one of Troll Lord's final Gygax publications."

 Even before Saga of Old City rolled off the presses in November 1985, Gygax wrote a sequel, Artifact of Evil.
 He also wrote a short story, "At Moonset Blackcat Comes", that appeared in the special 100th issue of Dragon magazine in August 1985.
 This introduced Gord the Rogue to gamers just before Saga of Old City was scheduled to be released.

 However, at the same time, various factions within TSR with different visions of the company's future caused a power struggle, and Gygax was forced out on December 31, 1985.
 By the terms of his settlement with TSR, Gygax kept the rights to Gord the Rogue as well as all D&D characters whose names were anagrams or plays on his own name (for example, Yrag and Zagyg).

 After Gygax left TSR in 1985, he continued to write a few more Gord the Rogue novels, which were published by New Infinities Productions: Sea of Death (1987), Night Arrant (1987), City of Hawks (1987), Come Endless Darkness (1988), and Dance of Demons (1988).
 In Gygax's absence, however, TSR moved the Greyhawk storyline in new directions that Gygax didn't appreciate, and the line of Greyhawk Adventures novels (without Gord the Rogue) continued to be written by Rose Estes.
 In a literary declaration that his old world of Oerth was dead, and wanting to make a clean break with all things Greyhawk and D&D, Gygax destroyed his version of Oerth in the final Gord the Rogue novel, Dance of Demons.